-- Data, and
+- Data and privacy

 Small businesses, in particular, will need to take advantage of automation if they want to stay competitive.
 The key behind automation is that it’s designed to save businesses time and money.
-It’s also linked to consumer behavior such as filling out a form or adding something to their cart on your website.
+It’s also linked to consumer behavior, such as filling out a form or adding something to their cart on your website.
 This means that an automated email is 70.5% more likely to be opened.
 It provides information to your customers exactly when they need it.

 Mass impersonal email blasts just don’t work.
-Personalize emails by using your customers’ names when you have them.
-Emails that use people’s first names get higher open rates than those that simply say “Dear Customer”.
+Emails that use people’s first names get higher open rates than those that simply say “Dear Customer.”
 It’s also a good idea to personalize the “from” portion of your email.
 It’s important to make sure it’s clear who the email is coming from.
 Emails sent from a personalized account are more likely to be opened than those that are sent from a “no reply” address.

+But personalization shouldn’t stop at first names and sign-offs.
+Every aspect of the emails you send should feel personalized to the recipient.
 Create thoughtful and personalized email subject lines that are relevant to your subscribers.
 It’s important that the subject line gives your readers an idea of what your email will be about and isn’t just something catchy to try and trick them into opening your email.
 Nobody likes to be tricked.

 Another way to increase interactivity and engagement is to send to lists that actually want to hear from you.
 Stop sending to lists with low open rates.
 Low open and engagement rates hurt your domain reputation and your chances of engaging with other customers who are interested in hearing from you.
 Don’t be afraid to remove subscribers who aren’t opening your emails.

 Have a goal for your email before you hit send.
 Think about what you want your subscribers to do, if anything, before drafting your email.
 Identify the purpose of your email, then write the entire email with that in mind.
 Make it easy for your subscribers to do what you want them to do.
 If you want them to read your blog post, then provide a link to the post.
-Provide more than one way for your subscribers to achieve your goal by using links in the text of your email, and buttons or calls to action at the end of your email.
+Provide more than one way for your subscribers to achieve your goal by using links in the text of your email and buttons or calls to action at the end of your email.

 Use the built-in analytics that comes with your email management system to improve your open rates.
 Think of the analytics as feedback and make note of how the numbers move (up or down) when you change something.
 This often requires a lot of testing.

-Keep an eye on your analytics.
+Make sure you are focusing your data analysis on subscribers who have submitted a form on your website.
+Don’t buy email lists—or, if you do, make sure to cull that list based on recipient behaviors.
 If unsubscribing seems to be a trend, then you’ll want to find out what’s going on.
 This is also true if people aren’t opening your emails.
 Respect your subscribers’ wishes.
-If you are marked as spam then immediately stop sending emails and see if you can find out what may have caused your subscribers to think of your emails as spammy.
+If you are marked as spam, then immediately stop sending emails and see if you can find out what may have caused your subscribers to think of your emails as spammy.

 The definition of spam has changed.
 It’s no longer just emails to people who haven’t given you permission to email them—it’s also email that gets sent to subscribers who never open your emails.
 This is called graymail.
 Unsubscribes can actually be a good thing because it reduces your chances of sending graymail and increases the chances that your subscribers are actually reading your emails.